animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 in the GemFire product documentation.

-When you annotate your application domain object types with the generic `@Region` mapping annotation, Spring Data for GemFire decides which type of Region to create.
-Spring Data for GemFire's default strategy takes the cache type into consideration when determining the type of Region to create.
+When you annotate your application domain object types with the generic `@Region` mapping annotation, Spring Data for VMware GemFire decides which type of Region to create.
+Spring Data for VMware GemFire's default strategy takes the cache type into consideration when determining the type of Region to create.

-For example, if you declare the application as a `ClientCache` by using the `@ClientCacheApplication` annotation, Spring Data for GemFire creates a client `PROXY` `Region` by default.
-Alternatively, if you declare the application as a peer `Cache` by using either the `@PeerCacheApplication` or `@CacheServerApplication` annotations, Spring Data for GemFire creates a server `PARTITION` `Region` by default.
+For example, if you declare the application as a `ClientCache` by using the `@ClientCacheApplication` annotation, Spring Data for VMware GemFire creates a client `PROXY` `Region` by default.
+Alternatively, if you declare the application as a peer `Cache` by using either the `@PeerCacheApplication` or `@CacheServerApplication` annotations, Spring Data for VMware GemFire creates a server `PARTITION` `Region` by default.

 You can always override the default when necessary.
-To override the default applied by Spring Data for GemFire, four new Region mapping annotations have been introduced:
+To override the default applied by Spring Data for VMware GemFire, four new Region mapping annotations have been introduced:

 - `@ClientRegion`